-As new member of HYNES FAM, the first lesson is to know the whole story about it…this article is help me to understand — and in case you wanna know, all details below:
+As a new member of HYNES FAM, the first lesson is to know the whole story about it.
+This article is help me to understand and in case you want to know, all details below:

 Chief Mulrony O’Heyne, Lord of Aidhne, was father-in-law of Irish King Brian Boru, and fought and died with him while defeating the Vikings at the Battle of Clontarf in 1014 AD.
 For the next few centuries the O’Heynes were in constant battle with their Irish and Norman neighbors.

 The Hynes territory was gradually taken by the invading Normans and English.
 Dunguaire Castle near Kinvara, built in 1520 AD, probably by Chief Owen “the Toothless” O’Heyne, was occupied by the Martyns of Tullira and was later inherited by Edward Martyn, a friend of local authors W.B.
 Yeats and Lady Gregory of Coole Park, both of whom wrote about Hynes ancestors.

 The castle was restored and now hosts banquets nightly during the tourist season.
 The ruins of several other Hynes castles may still be found in the area, as well as the ruins of O’Heyne Abbey at the monastery of Kilmacduagh.